WORLDWIDE CULTURAL AND CULINARY VACATIONS

 Day 8

-Check-Out and Departure | Transfers to Marrakech Airport Riad L'Orangeraie will arrange for your transfer to the Marrakech airport, signaling the conclusion of your Moroccan culinary and cultural expedition.
-You've experienced but a mere fraction of this alluring country, so if you wish to return and explore other regions (the High Atlas Mountains… The Sahara Desert...the Spanish-influenced north and Mediterranean shore...the southern Atlantic coastline) and their cuisine, we will be glad to extend this tour or customize a future adventure.
+Check-Out and Departure | Transfers to Marrakech Airport Soon after breakfast, check out and transfer by private car to either Fès-Saïss Airport (35 mins) or the Casablanca Airport (approximately 3.5 hours) away, signaling the conclusion of your Moroccan culinary and cultural expedition.
+You've experienced but a mere fraction of this alluring country, so if you wish to return and explore other regions (the High Atlas Mountains, the Sahara Desert, the Spanish-influenced north and Mediterranean shoreline, the southern Atlantic coastline) and their cuisine, we will be glad to extend this tour or customize a future adventure.
+Leave this hospitable kingdom with two famous sayings from Ibn Battuta, the greatest medieval Muslim traveler and explorer who was born in Morocco (Tangier): "Traveling—it leaves you speechless, then turns you into a storyteller" and "Who lives sees, but who travels sees more."
+(B)

-Riad L'Orangeraie
+Riad L'Orangeraie - Marrakech

 Riad L'Orangeraie in Marrakech, restored to its original grandeur by two passionate French brothers, is an ancient traditional Moroccan 'riad' residence, which has been transformed into a delightful boutique hotel, harmoniously combining old traditions with the expectation of the contemporary world.
 Escape to an exclusive oasis of peace and perfection.
 Enjoy Alfresco dining on the roof top terrace and experience an unparalleled concierge service which will cater to your every request.
 The central location of our riad affords its guests easy access to all that Marrakesh can offer, harmoniously balanced with the calm and serenity within the Riad.

-Dar Roumana
+Dar Roumana - Fes

 Dar Roumana,"The House of Pomegranate", framed by lush olive groves and ancient ruins of the medina walls invites you to experience the richness and comfort of a traditional Fassi guesthouse.
 Relax with a book and a glass of Moroccan mint tea on the spacious sun-drenched roof terrace with a spectacular view of the entire medina and Atlas Mountains.
 Each room contains the work of local artisans: original mosaic tile floors, intricate carved plaster, rich cedar ceiling and doors, and hand-crafted furnishings.
 Although traditional in character, all modern upgrades to rooms include private bath, with bathrobes, toiletries and personal safe deposit boxes.
 The rooms do not feature TV's or telephones, which might detract from the tranquility and traditional nature of life in the medina.
 A big part of the Dar Roumana is the food.
 French chef and owner Vincent Bonnin was classically trained in France and learned the ropes in Michelin-starred restaurants around the world.
 Menus change daily to reflect the seasons and the freshest findings of the morning market.
 Breakfast daily includes an array of freshly baked breads and pastries, coffee and tea, freshly squeezed juices, fruit salad, home made preserves, yoghurt and eggs to order.
 Breakfast may be enjoyed in your room, in the shaded courtyard or on the roof terrace.